UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 !!! warning "AI tool caution"

-    Like all other AI models, Whisper too hallucinates while transcribing or translating. ie, "make-up" words or even sentences.
+    Like all other AI models, Whisper too hallucinates while transcribing or translating. ie, "make-up" words or even sentences, resulting in misinterpretation or misrepresentation of the speaker.

 ??? info "Quality of transcriptions and translations"